A brand is a complex organism. This is part six in a series of articles in which we examine a successful brand’s component parts.

 2. Differentiation

-An effective logo visual separates a firm from the rest of the field.
+An effective logo visually separates a firm from the rest of the field.
 Perceptions are built little by little over time, and a logo that takes a different tack from the competition will contribute to the distinctiveness of a firm’s brand image.
 In addition, a logo design sometimes can convey aspects of a company’s personality or attitude (for instance, fun, warmth, or energy).

 3. Aiding Recall